open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/notes/2016-06-07-IACT_DL3_Telcon.md

     * **Action item (for Christoph): for now, we'll stick with units as specified in the spec, and add a note in the general section that it's not clear / agreed if units will be fixed or flexible.**
+* General discussion on flexibility in the spec (e.g. data type or units):
+    * Jürgen: By adding multiple options (e.g. not specifying 32 Bit versus 64 Bit, not specifying units) an important burden is added on the interface testing.
+In principle, any kind of precisions and units that are allowed need to be tested to verify that they are correctly interpreted by any software using the data format.
+Test data would need to be provided for all combination of options (which could become a large number of test data sets if complete flexibility on the units would be allowed).
+    * Christoph: I agree fixing things has big advantages.
+But it also comes at a cost of limited flexibility.
+E.g. IACT people use TeV and Fermi people like MeV and if we fix our formats to either, part of the community won't like our specs.
+Allowing both TeV and MeV, i.e. not fixing the units, would make it easier to share formats between IACT and space missions.
+What to fix or leave flexible is a judgement call also for things other than data type or units.
+E.g. for times we're allowing the complicated spec via TIMESYS = TT, UTC, ... etc that's defined by the FITS standard, which is very complex to fully support in tools (you basically need to link to a library, like we do in Gammapy via [astropy.time](http://docs.astropy.org/en/latest/time/index.html).
+      So it's not clear to me why we shouldn't also take advantage of the capabilities to specify units and data type, like we do in Gammapy via [astropy.units.format.Fits]  (http://docs.astropy.org/en/latest/api/astropy.units.format.Fits.html) and
+      `astropy.io.fits` / `astropy.table.Table`.
+    * No action item for this general point, we'll just have to discuss where to fix things or leave things flexible one topic at a time, by looking at added value and cost of allowing flexibility.